-In its review following the end of each semester or term, the MBA Academic Committee will identify cases of noncompliance with the above standards and place the following students on academic probation:
+In its review following the end of each semester or term, the M.B.A.
+Academic Committee will identify cases of noncompliance with the above standards and place the following students on academic probation:

-- Students whose CGPA has fallen below 3.0. - Students whose academic progress has fallen short of the 67% standard required for satisfactory academic progress. - Students for whom the number of Cs has reached two or who have been assigned one F.
+Students whose CGPA has fallen below 3.0.

+Students for whom the number of B- grades has reached two or who have been assigned one grade of C+ or lower, will be placed on academic probation.

-To remain in the MBA Program, students on academic probation (other than those admitted on probation for one term) must revert to good academic standing within two semesters/terms from the date they are placed on probation.
-The MBA Academic Committee will inform each student placed on probation, in writing, of the specific outcomes required for reversion to good academic standing within the two term period.
+To remain in the M.B.A.
+Program, students on academic probation (other than those admitted on probation for one term) must revert to good academic standing within two semesters/terms from the date they are placed on probation.
+The M.B.A.
+Academic Committee will inform each student placed on probation, in writing, of the specific outcomes required for reversion to good academic standing within the two term period.